 1. Pre-application checklist and requirements

-Applicants to the School of Physical Therapy must satisfy the following residency qualifications:
+Applicants to the School of Rehabilitation Science must satisfy the following residency qualifications:

 - Applicants applying through the Education Equity Program for Aboriginal students must be Canadian citizens.